bhuvnesh2703/gp_stats_check/gp_stats_check/README.md

-# GreenplumDbUtilities
-Repository of tools / utilities useful in doing troubleshooting or administration task on MPP database Greenplum and HAWQ
+# gp_stats_check - Python utility to verify if the tables involved in the query have approximately updated stats or not.